ArtStreet more than doubles Art Hotel attendance

 Any unsold art pieces and salvageable building materials will be donated to Habitat for Humanity of Greater Sacramento, which will sell the items at its ReStore warehouse and use the profits for community construction projects.

-“We’ve chatted about making an ArtStreet section in our ReStore, in case anyone would want to keep a piece of Sacramento history,” said Laine Himmelmann, spokesperson for the nonprofit group.
+“We’ve chatted about making an ArtStreet section in our ReStore, in case anyone would want to keep a piece of Sacramento history,” said Laine Himmelmann, spokeswoman for the nonprofit group.

 M5 Arts is looking for volunteers to help with the take-down, which they will complete between Sunday and mid-March.